noahott/post-type-archive-mapping/readme.txt

 == Upgrade Notice ==

-= 5.1.6 =
+= 5.2.0 =
-Fixing a bug when the term grid would not show on the frontend.
-Testing with WP 6.2.
+Fixing a bug in the Term Grid block where the SearchListControl in Woo Components was throwing an error, so the component was reworked.